keyurfaldu/AIgrads/summary/one_cycle_learning.md

 * Remark 5: Cyclical momentum, where decreases in momentum with increase in learning rate is proven to be effecive for convergence
 ![Cyclical momentum](https://github.com/keyurfaldu/grad-AI/blob/master/summary/images/cyclical_momentum.png)

+* Remark 6: Cyclical weight decay is not useful, and experiments shows that it should remain constant through out training.
+Gridsearch is worthwhile for finding WD value.
+The the amount of regularization must be balanced for each dataset and architecture.
+Smaller datasets and architecture requires larger WD value, whereas larger dataset and complex architecture requires smaller WD value (i.e. typically between `$10^-3, 10^-4, 10^-5` etc)